Overview

 What happens after the vendor is approved?

-If the application will be hosted on the Michigan Medicine network (for example, on a HITS VM or using MCloud), you will also need to complete the requirements in the Building New Applications section before your application is approved to use.
+If the application will be hosted on the Michigan Medicine network (for instance, on a HITS virtual machine or MCloud), you must also complete the steps outlined in the Developing New Applications section before final approval.